What is the Illinois Gateways to Opportunity Scholarship Program?

 - Be a citizen of the United States or legal alien.

-- Commit to work in early care and education (ECE) or school-age child care for a period of time, based on scholarship type.
+- Commit to work in early care and education (ECE) or school-age child care for a period of time, based on scholarship type, upon the completion of the scholarship contract.

 How many credits can I be registered for?